Dghost971/travel-api/README.md

 dotnet run
 ```
 ## Explore the API:
-Open your browser and navigate to http://localhost:5254/swagger/index.html to view and interact with the API documentation using Swagger.
+Open your browser and navigate to http://localhost:5254/ to enjoy our beautiful Web App.

+You can also go to http://localhost:5254/swagger/index.html to view and interact with the API documentation using Swagger.